ketanbhatt/ketanbhatt.github.io/_posts/2015-04-06-git-your-bday-caps-ready.md

 title:	"Git Your B'Day Caps Ready!"
 date:	2015-04-07 17:20:20
 ---
 Introduction posts can wait, but a ten-year anniversary only comes once in a decade.
 And what better way to kick off your blog than to wish Git a very Happy Birthday?
-(No, don't even try suggesting me better ways!).
+(No, don't even try suggesting better ways!).
 But why?
 Because, for one thing, *Git* is what has made this website possible.
 I am very thankful to Linus Torvalds for creating something that has improved our lives as coders and maintainers.

 I will admit that my first experience with Git was very frustrating.
 I was coding a [super simple website](http://www.supplyzone.in/ "SupplyZone") with a friend and we got stuck in a myriad of merge conflicts.
 They were so devastating that we ended up manually copying pasting the code and, as a result, had four Github repositories by the time we finished.
 Our mistake was that we went *pro* before even trying out Git on our own.